Altra Lone Peak 9 Review: 7 vs 8 vs 9 Comparison

 Unlike my experience with the Lone Peak 7s and Lone Peak 8s, the LP9 seems to require some breaking in, at least for me.
 This is something to keep in mind if you’re considering the Lone Peak 9s for a PCT thru-hike or any extended hiking adventure.
 Breaking them in beforehand could save you from unnecessary discomfort.

-Days 4-6 (January 24-26, 2025):
+Days 4-6 (January 24-26, 2025)

 I wore my new Altra Lone Peak 9s for three consecutive days in Death Valley National Park, and they performed flawlessly.
 I hiked multiple times each day and kept them on for over 12 hours daily without any issues.
 To be cautious, I used Compeeds, and everything was perfectly comfortable throughout.

 Hiking the Mesquite Flat Sand Dunes in my Altra Lone Peak 9 with Altra Trail Gaiters was a total game-changer.
 The soft sand was relentless, but my shoes handled it easily, and the Trail Gaiters?
 Zero sand in my shoes.
 Not a single grain.
 Climbing the dunes felt effortless with the grippy traction of the LP9, and I never had to stop to shake out the sand.
-By the time I got back to the car, my feet were still completely clean, proof that gaiters are a must for desert hikes.
+By the time I got back to the car, my feet were still immaculate, proof that gaiters are a must for desert hikes.
 Highly recommended!
-Check out this video for the beautiful views from the dunes!
+Check out this video for the beautiful views from the dunes.

 Altra Lone Peak Gaiters